daniel5151/blog/content/post/c-is-not-dependency-free.md

-~~`#![no_std]` is also transitive down the dependency graph, so accidentally including a dependency that relies on `std` within a `no_std` project will be rejected by the compiler~~[^transitive_no_std].
+~~`#![no_std]` is also transitive down the dependency graph, so accidentally including a dependency that relies on `std` within a `no_std` project will be rejected by the compiler~~ (EDIT: this is not entirely true, see [^transitive_no_std]).
 This transitive properly makes it possible to use `cargo` (Rust's built-in package manager) to integrate external dependencies from `crate.io`, and be confident that if it compiles, it won't inadvertently panic at runtime due to a stubbed out "hidden" syscall dependency.
 With Rust, using external dependencies with bare-metal code is not only possible, but thanks to `cargo`'s best-in-class dependency management story, it's incredibly ergonomic as well!

-To really show you the power of `no_std`, lets revisit the `greet` function from the last section.
+To really show off the power of `no_std`, lets revisit the `greet` function from the last section.
 Consider the following Rust implementation, which goes out of it's way to be as `unsafe` and un-idiomatic as possible.
 This could very well be a "first pass" implementation from a C programmer just getting their feet wet